true-async/php-true-async-rfc/basic.md

 - **`setExceptionHandler`** – triggers for any exceptions thrown within this **Scope**.
 - **`setChildScopeExceptionHandler`** – triggers for exceptions from **child Scopes**.

+> The methods `setExceptionHandler` and `setChildScopeExceptionHandler` cannot be used with the `globalScope`.
+> If an attempt is made to do so, an exception will be thrown.

 **Example:**

 ```php